 As I mentioned at the start of this article, foods containing sulfur often have a stronger smell or taste, particularly during cooking.
 This is caused by sulfur dioxide gas escaping into the air.
 In the urine, the scent comes from the body releasing excess sulfur.

-The body does not store sulfur that it doesn’t use, which is why it is so important to take in ample quantities of sulfur on a regular basis.
-You can have your urine tested for sulfate levels to see whether you need more sulfur in your diet.
+The body does not store sulfur that it doesn’t use, which is why there’s no harm in consuming ample quantities of it on a regular basis.
+If you want to know if you need more in your diet, you can have your urine tested for sulfate levels.

 For more information on the importance and side effects of sulfur, see my Positively Ayurvedic article, “What Mom Never Told Us About Sulfur.”